 You will be free to use any or all of these prompts – you might look at the topics and see that you can do something for January, March, April and June but not for February or May, for example.
 We hope that this approach will be flexible enough to give everyone an opportunity to take part, whatever the nature of your Place, your favourite areas of research, or the amount of time you have available.

-Articles on the topics written by members for Destinations can be sent to the editor at any time from now onward for publication next year, but where possible please post related blog and social media posts during the relevant months.
+Articles on the topics written by members for Destinations can be sent to the editor at any time during 2021 for publication, but where possible please post related blog and social media posts during the relevant months.

 Hopefully you will find at least one topic which will spark your interest and prompt you to participate.
 If not, we’ll have another set of prompts for the second half of 2021 – and you can of course put forward suggestions for any that you would like to see included.